-McGrath is responsible for the technical activities of the Engineering Division, performing reviews of hardware and instrumentation projects.
-He also serves as adjunct faculty with the CU-Boulder College of Engineering and Applied Science.
-McGrath began his career at LASP as a student in the engineering group.
-He rejoined LASP in 1991 after working with the National Center for Atmospheric Research High Altitude Observatory.
+Sparn is responsible for the technical activities of the Engineering Division, performing reviews of hardware and instrumentation projects.
+Sparn began his career at LASP as a student in the engineering group, serving as the Flight Dynamics Lead on the Solar Mesosphere Explorer.
+He rejoined LASP in 1997 after working as a Senior Engineering Manager and Director of Technical Services with the National Center for Atmospheric Research High Altitude Observatory, beginning in 1992.

-Director of Missions Operations & Data Systems (MO&DS)
+Director of Mission Operations and Data Systems (MODS)

 Jerry has more than 25 years of experience in spacecraft operations and mission management.
 During his tenure at the NASA Johnson Space Center he supported more than 30 Space Shuttle missions and was a Flight Director for the International Space Station.
 Recently he has worked in private sector on geostationary and CubeSat constellations.
 Joining LASP in September 2018, Jerry is the newest member of the LASP Leadership Team.